pardeshibabu/HLD-LLD/README.md

-# High and Low level design pattern and theif implementation in Golang
+# High and Low level design pattern and their implementation in Golang